vinhle169/jekflix-template/pages/cv.md

 * Worked on backend development handling all interactions that occur between user and chatbot.
 Developed classes to respond in the conversation and gather real time data making use of multiple REST APIs (google-maps, google-geocoding, wit.ai).
 * Trained the wit.ai bot to learn intentions from phrases, which is used for conversation handling.

+[//]: # (Worked with a group of 4 Students to duplicate a game with an Arduino.
+Oversaw integration of gyroscope & accelerometer data for throwing mechanics.
+Made use of Python SQL to organize GPS, image, and player data.)

+[//]: # (&#40;The URL isn't available because it was done under MIT Github&#41;)